cdot/HSAC/README.md

 interface to a different store provider, should you want to do so.

 ### Using a WebDAV server
 It's easy to set up a WebDAV server, even on a mobile device.
-We recommend lighttpd on platforms that support it.
-On mobile devices, HTTP Server powered by Apache by Tautvydas Andrikys is easy to set up and configure.
-Note that your WebDAV server must support CORS.
+Most web server implementations include a WebDAV module (though note that your server must support CORS, and not all do).
+We use "HTTP Server powered by Apache" by Tautvydas Andrikys, which is easy to set up and configure on Android.

 For example, you might configure an Apache server on Linux as follows:
 ```